-(1) The witness must answer orally.

-(2) Before the examination, the witness shall be called upon to tell the truth and not to withhold anything, and then he shall be cautioned that giving a false testimony is a criminal offense.
-The witness shall be cautioned on his right not to answer questions listed in Article 84, Paragraph 1 of this Code and this caution shall be entered into record.

-Unofficially consolidated in English by Halisa Skopljak (In case of any issue regarding authenticity of the text or translation, the local language version shall prevail) 31

-Includes texts published in the OG BDBiH 48/04, 6/05, 14/07, 19/07, 21/07, 2/08, 17/09 and 9/13 (3) Subsequently, the witness shall be asked the following questions: his name and surname his father's or his mother's name, occupation, residence, place and date of birth, and his relation to the suspect, the accused and the injured party.
-The witness must also be cautioned that it is his duty to inform the Prosecutor or the Court regarding a change of his address or residence.

-(4) When hearing a minor, in particular if the minor was victimized by the criminal offense, the participants in the proceedings shall be obligated to act with circumspection in order not to have an adverse effect on the minor's mental condition.
-The minor shall be heard with assistance of a pedagogue or other professional.

-(5) It shall not be allowed to question an injured party about his sexual experience prior to commission of the criminal offense and if such a question has already been posed, the Court decision cannot be based on such a statement.

-(6) In view of the age, physical and mental condition, or other justified reasons, the witness may be examined by means of technical devices for transferring image and sound in such a manner as to permit the parties and the defense attorney to ask questions although not in the same room with the witness.
-A professional may be assigned for the purpose of the examination.

-(7) After general questions, the witness shall be invited to present everything that he knows about the case, and then the witness shall be asked questions aimed at checking, supplementing and explaining his statement.
-When hearing the witness, it shall be prohibited to practice deceit or ask any questions that already contain the desired answer.

-(8) The witness shall be asked how does he know the facts he is testifying about.

-(9) Witnesses may be confronted if their testimony disagrees with respect to important facts.
-The confronted witnesses shall be examined individually about each circumstance where their testimonies are in contradiction, and their answers shall be entered into records.
-Only two witnesses at a time may be confronted.

-(10) The injured party being examined as the witness shall be asked if he wanted to pursue his property claim in the course of the criminal proceedings.
+- (1) The witness must answer orally. - (2) Before examination, the witness shall be called upon to tell the truth and not to withhold anything and then he shall be cautioned that giving false testimony is criminal offense.
+The witness shall be cautioned on his right not to answer questions listed in Article 83, Paragraph (1) of this Law and this caution shall be entered into record. - (3) Subsequently, the witness shall be asked the following questions: his name and surname, names of father and mother, occupation, residence, place and date of birth, and relation to the suspect, accused or injured party.
+The witness must also be cautioned that it is his duty to inform the Prosecutor or the Court regarding a change of address or residence. - (4) When hearing a minor and, in particular if the minor was victimized by the criminal offense, the participants in the proceedings shall be obligated to act with circumspection in order not to have an adverse effect on the minor's mental condition.
+The minor shall be heard with assistance of a pedagogue or other professional. - (5) It shall not be allowed to ask an injured party about his sexual experience prior to commission of the criminal offense and if such a question has already been posed, the Court decision cannot be based on such statement. - (6) Given age, physical and mental condition, or other justified reasons the witness may be examined using technical means for transferring image and sound in such manner as to permit the parties and the defense attorney to ask questions although not in the same room as the witness.
+Am expert person may be assigned for the purpose of the examination. - (7) After general questions the witness shall be invited to present everything that he knows about the case and then the witness shall be asked questions aimed at checking, supplementing and explaining his statement.
+When hearing the witness it shall be prohibited to practice deceit or ask any questions that already contain the desired answer. - (8) The witness shall be asked how does he know the facts he is testifying about. - (9) Witnesses may be confronted if their testimony disagrees with respect to important facts.
+The confronted witnesses shall be examined individually about each circumstance that their testimony disagrees about and their answer shall be entered into records.
+Only two witnesses at a time may be confronted. - (10) The injured party being examined as the witness shall be asked about his desires with respect to satisfaction of a property claim in the criminal proceedings.

-Article 87 Examination of a Witness through Interpreter
+Examination of a Witness through Interpreter

-(1) If a witness is deaf or mute, he shall be examined through an interpreter.

-(2) If the witness is deaf the questions shall be asked in writing and if he is mute he shall be asked to answer in writing.
-If the hearing cannot be conducted in this manner then a person who can communicate with the witness shall be invited to be an interpreter.(3) If the interpreter has not previously taken an oath, he shall swear that he shall truthfully communicate the questions to the witness as well as his testimony.
+- (1) If a witness is deaf or mute, he shall be examined through the interpreter. - (2) If the witness is deaf the questions shall be asked in writing and if he is mute he shall be asked to answer in writing.
+If the hearing cannot be conducted in this manner then a person who can communicate with the witness shall be invited to be an interpreter. - (3) If the interpreter has not previously sworn the oath, the interpreter shall swear the oath that he shall literally communicate the questions to the witness as well as his testimony.

-Article 88 Oath or Affirmation of a Witness
+Oath or Affirmation of a Witness